virajdongaonkar/find-that-restaurant/readme.md

+## Find That Restaurant ##
 Ever wanted to find a restaurant based off some of the details related to it, but can't quite find it?
 Let this app help you Find.
 That.
 Restaurant!
+This project is still a Work in Progress.
+While the Python script can be run, there will be a frontend GUI added and it will be hosted on Heroku.
+Once that is done, users will be able to use the application without procuring their own API key.
+For now, look below for directions on how to run this project.

+## Running the Project ##
+To run this project, first download the files to your machine by clicking the green "Code" button and unzipping the downloaded zip file.
+Make sure you have Python 3.7.6 on your local machine by running "python --version" in Command Prompt.
+Afterwards, enter the project directory in any command-line interface.
+Get a Yelp API key from https://www.yelp.com/developers/documentation/v3/authentication and enter the key into a file called "credentials.txt' inside the root directory of the project.
+I understand this may take some time, which is why this is currently a Work in Progress.
+I will soon have the GUI and host this project on Heroku to abstract away this portion of running the project.
+Then, run "python driver.py" and follow the step-by-step directions to find the restaurant or business you are looking for.
+At the end, the Yelp API should supply the information for the business you are searching for.
+This process can be repeated for however many businesses you need to find.